What disability riders do you need?

 Retirement protection rider

-While most people buy policies to cover living expenses, one overlooked disability risk is lost savings.
-A retirement protection rider covers payments you would have made to a retirement account, like a 401(k) or IRA, by paying the funds into an irrevocable trust while you're disabled.
-This rider may be useful if you’re a high-income earner with the budget to protect your retirement.
+A retirement protection rider covers payments you would have made to a retirement account, like a 401(k) or IRA, by paying the funds into a trust while you can’t work.
+This rider is useful if you’re a high-income earner with the budget to protect your retirement.

 Return of premium rider

-This rider returns a certain percentage of your paid premiums when you cancel a policy.
-That means you'll receive some money back if you never end up receiving disability benefits from the insurer.
+This rider returns a part of your paid premiums when you cancel a policy, allowing you to receive some money back if you never end up using your disability benefits.

 Social insurance benefit rider

-With this rider, you agree to apply for Social Security disability insurance (SSDI) in the event of a disability and, if you qualify, your insurer will subtract your SSDI benefit from the amount they pay you.
+With this rider, you agree to apply for Social Security disability insurance (SSDI) in the event of a disability.
+If you qualify, your insurer will subtract your SSDI benefit from the amount it pays you and lower your premiums.
 Sometimes a social insurance rider is built into the policy.

 → Learn about social benefit offset riders